4.9-Stars

 Cost

-The upfront cost is highest for LED lights, but they more than pay for themselves over time due to their longevity and energy savings.
+The upfront cost is highest for LED light bulbs, but they more than pay for themselves over time due to their longevity and energy savings.
 Incandescents are the cheapest upfront but cost more in the long run due to replacements and electricity.

 Mercury Content